 Training is not the answer for every business problem.
 Before investing in training solutions, analyse what is really needed.

-If an employee is underperforming, they may be the wrong person for the job
+If an employee consistently underperforms, they may be the wrong person for the job

 - The answer may be a switch to another role, or, in extreme cases, dismissal.